Q1: For watershed allocations that are approved and funded by the BWSR Board, when can work begin under those grants?

 Q16: Does BWSR require project assurances for WBIF activities and if so, what is required?

-A: Yes, BWSR requires assurances including Operation and Maintenance Plans that ensure the installed practices and projects meet the purposes of the grant program, will remain in place for the lifespan expected, and will provide the water quality benefits for which they were designed.
+A: Yes, BWSR requires assurances including Operation and Maintenance Plans that ensure the installed practices and projects meet the purposes of the grant program, ensure access for regular inspections, will remain in place for the lifespan expected, and will provide the water quality benefits for which they were designed.
 Factors such as grant program requirements, partners, landownership, type of practices, and cost influence what type of and when certain assurances are required or used.
-For more information, please refer to the WBIF Policy and Project and Practice Assurance section of BWSR’s Grants Administration Manual.
+For more information, please refer to the WBIF Policy and the Project and Practice Assurance section of BWSR’s Grants Administration Manual.
 While all structural practices require assurances, it is important to note that streambank stabilization, stream restoration, and in-lake management projects (e.g. alum treatment and roughfish management) will require BWSR review of project and/or financial assurance agreements.

 Seven-County Twin Cities Metropolitan Area (TCMA) FAQs*

 *Note that the General FAQs above also apply to WBIF used in the TCMA, but the following FAQs relate only to Metro WBIF dollars.

 Q21: What is the deadline for having an approved Metro WMO or WD watershed management plan or Metropolitan groundwater plan (if it is in the process of a plan update) or an amendment to a plan?